idebtor/DSpy/GettingStarted.md

   This is available at [github.com/idebtor/DSpy](https://github.com/idebtor/DSpy).

-### How to view markdown(.md) files in Chrome (or rendering in HTML)
+## Three ways to view markdown(.md) files
+### GitHub
   0. View them always in github website automatically and better.
-  - and/or
+  1. GitHub does not support `LaTex` yet.
+You may not see the well-formatted math equations.
+### Web browser
-  1. Install `Markdown Viewer` extension.
+  1. Install `Markdown Preview Plus` extension in your browser(Chrome, Edge).
-  2. Navigate to `chrome://extensions` and
+  2. Go to `extensions, 도구 더보기 혹은 확장` in the browser's setting
-      - Locate `Markdown Viewer` and click on the `DETAILS` button
+  3. Locate `Markdown Preview Plus` and click on the `DETAILS 세부정보`
-      - Check the option `Allow access to file URLs`
+  4. Check the option `Allow access to file URLs, 파일 URL에 대한 액세스 허용`
-  2. (크롬에서 `chrome://extensions` 접속 한 후, `Markdown Viewer` `세부정보`에서 "파일 URL에 대한 액세스 허용"을 체크하십시오)
-  3. Open local or remote .md file in Chrome.
+  5. Drag and drop ~.md file in your brower.
+  6. For `LaTex`, check the math option in `Markdown Preview Plus` icon in your brower top menubar'.
+  7. Enjoy nicely formatted HTML!
+### MS `Code`
+  1. Install `Markdown All in One` & `Auto-Open Preview` extensions in your `Code`.
-  4. Enjoy nicely formatted HTML!
+  2. Enjoy nicely formatted HTML!
+### Refer to my tutorial: <https://youtu.be/sS1viPcXDIo>

 There are two ways to join Piazza, connect to the www.piazza.com.
   - To join Piazza, you may need the following information and